Tradition at Your Fingertips – Japanese Chopstick & Rest Gift Set in Timeless Komon Patterns

 Product Description

 Bring Japanese heritage into your home with this sophisticated chopstick and rest set—where every line and motif tells a story.
-The natural wood chopsticks are smooth to the touch and offer precise handling, while the porcelain rest not only supports hygiene but acts as a canvas for one of five distinct designs:
+The natural wood chopsticks, measuring 9 inches long, are smooth to the touch, offering precise handling for a truly refined dining experience.
+The porcelain rest not only supports hygiene but acts as a canvas for one of five distinct designs.
+When it’s not gracing your dining table, it makes an elegant display piece.

-Asanoha (Hemp Leaf): Hemp has long been valued in Japan for its strength, rapid growth, and symbolic power to ward off evil.
-Traditionally used in garments and textiles, it continues to play a role in cultural rituals today—most notably in ceremonial kimono for children, where it embodies protection and vitality.
+Asanoha (Hemp Leaf): Hemp has long been valued in Japan for its strength and rapid growth, symbolizing protection and vitality.
+Traditionally used in garments and textiles, this motif continues to play a role in cultural rituals, most notably in ceremonial kimono for children.

-Mame-Shibori (Polka Dots): Cheerful and lively, often used in hand towels to evoke playfulness and joy.
+Mame-Shibori (Polka Dots): Cheerful and lively, this playful design is often used in hand towels, evoking joy and light-heartedness.

 Product Information